ballerina-attic/docs-ballerina-vscode-extension/en/docs/troubleshoot.md

 Follow the steps below to change the currently active Ballerina distribution and add a custom Ballerina path.

-1. Download the Ballerina distribution version, which you want to use and save it in a preferred location.
+1. Download the Ballerina distribution version you want to use and save it in a preferred location.

 2. Click the **Manage** icon in the left-hand-side menu of the VS Code editor.